IHE/ITI.SeR/SeR.md

 ### 3.79.5 Security Considerations

-Relevant Security Considerations are defined in ITI TF-1: 39.5.
 The Authorization Decisions Query transaction requires TLS communication between actors involved.

-This transaction mandates the creation of Authorizations associated at least with the Requester Entity and with the clinical data item requested.
-If additional parameters need to be associated to the authorization, then the same parameters shall be provided within the Authorization Decisions Query transaction.
+This transaction mandates the creation of Access Decisions associated at least with the Requester Entity and with the clinical data item requested.
+If additional parameters need to be associated to the Access Decision, these parameters shall be provided within the Authorization Decisions Query transaction.

 #### 3.79.5.1 Security Audit Considerations

-Both the actors involved in the Authorization Decisions Query transaction are recommended to record the "Query" event creating audit messages in accordance to the following structure.
+Actors involved in the Authorization Decisions Query transaction are recommended to record the "Query" event creating audit messages in accordance to the following structure.

 The audit message shall identify: